ps2homebrew/Open-PS2-Loader/README.md

 You can use `hdl-dump`, `pfs-shell`, or even directly edit the disk in a hex editor.

-For example, to use `hdl_dump` to install a game to the HDD:
+For example, to use `hdl_dump` to install a game to the HDD/SSD/SSHD:

   * Connect with your choosen client (OS specific)
   * Run `hdl_dump inject_dvd ps2/nbd "Test Game" ./TEST.ISO`